itacentury/CenturyPackageBO1/README.md

 A Bot is automatically spawned on the enemy team if no Bot has already been spawned.

-If the game is an Azza lobby, the current map is Launch and someone is standing underneath the rocket.
+If the current map is Launch and someone is standing underneath the rocket.
 He automatically receives Godmode right before the rocket launches.
 Godmode is removed after it's safe again.